Timothy S. Driscoll: Driscoll as a business court judge

 Driscoll has been serving in Nassau County's Commercial Division since May 2009 (as of July 2024).
 New York's Commercial Division is a specialized business court docket within New York's Supreme Court, with a jurisdiction limited to disputes of a business and commercial nature.
 Commercial Division judges preside over an assigned case from beginning to end.
 "The caseload of the Division is ... very demanding, requiring of the court scholarship in commercial law, experience in the management of complex cases, and a wealth of energy."
 Driscoll has issued over 500 legal opinions as a Commercial Division judge over the last 15 years.

 In 2013, Driscoll was one of Chief Judge Jonathan Lippman's original appointments to the New York Commercial Division Advisory Council, created to advise the chief justice on "an ongoing basis about all matters involving and surrounding the Commercial Division of the Supreme Court of the State of New York."
 Driscoll has written extensively for national audiences on developments and practices in New York's Commercial Division.

 Driscoll also has played a prominent role nationally among U.S. business court judges, concerning business courts more generally.
 He is a past president of the American College of Business Court Judges.
 He was a Business Court Representative to the American Bar Association's Business Law Section.
 He is co-chair of the Business Law Section’s Judges Initiative Committee.
 Driscoll is a co-author of The Business Courts Benchbook.
 He has provided judicial education to business court judges in states other than New York.

 Judicial role with technology and electronic discovery

 Driscoll is co-chair of the New York Chief Administrative Judge's working group on electronic discovery.
 He contributed to the bench book for all New York State judges on electronically stored information.
 He is a member of The Sedona Conference's Technology Resource Panel, served on its Judicial Review Panel providing advice and significant contributions to the publication, Cooperation Proclamation: Resources for the Judiciary (Judicial Resources), and has been a speaker at the conference's electronic discovery programs, including programs specifically directed to New York practice.
-He has spoken on electronic discovery practice in New York in other settings, and generative artificial intelligence.
+He has spoken on electronic discovery practice in New York in other settings, and the developing relationship of generative artificial intelligence and the courts, both in New York and nationally.

+Appellate Term

+In November 2025, Chief Administrative Judge Joseph Zayas appointed Driscoll as Presiding Justice of the Appellate Term for the Second Department's Ninth and Tenth Judicial Districts.
+Driscoll had earlier been named to the Appellate Term in 2021.